How to prevent violence in TAFEs

 Evidence shows that for TAFEs to prevent gender-based violence they need to address what drives violence across the entire institution.

-• guidance that outlines the need for TAFEs to take action across five key domains
+• a national guide that outlines the need for TAFEs to take action across 5 key domains

-• a step-by-step process that enables TAFEs to assess how equal and respectful their practice is and identify key actions to make lasting positive change
+• a step-by-step assessment and action planning tool that enables TAFEs to assess how equal and respectful their practice is and identify key actions to make lasting positive change

-• tools and resources that support TAFEs to take action.
+• further tools and resources that support TAFEs to take action

 The domains

-Taking a whole-of-TAFE approach means making sure actions and messages are reinforced across all areas of the TAFE.
-That’s why Respect and Equality in TAFE is framed around five key domains:
+Taking a whole-of-institution approach means making sure actions and messages are reinforced across all areas of the TAFE.
+That’s why Respect and Equality is framed around five key domains:

 • students